 Cottage Cheese And Blueberries Recipe

 This healthy cottage cheese and blueberries recipe makes a wonderful breakfast or even just a meal on the go.
-It’s perfect for snack time, and gives you plenty of protein to power you through.
+It’s perfect for snack time and provides plenty of protein to power you through.

 This is one of those recipes that doesn’t really qualify as a recipe.
 It’s just far too simple to require any real direction or instruction.
 But I wanted to share it with you just because it’s so darn yummy and a fantastic breakfast or snack to add to your clean eating cooler for the day.